-APNewsBreak: Woman sues Old Dominion over rape response
+Woman sues Old Dominion over rape response

 RICHMOND, Va.
-(AP) — A woman who says she was interrogated by Old Dominion University police for nearly eight hours after she reported being raped on campus has filed a federal lawsuit against the school.
+(AP) — A woman who says Old Dominion University police interrogated her for nearly eight hours before allowing her to get a medical exam to preserve evidence of her reported rape filed a federal lawsuit against the school Friday.

-The lawsuit obtained by The Associated Press on Friday accuses the school of unlawfully detaining the woman, intentionally inflicting emotional harm on her and violating Title IX, which prohibits sex discrimination in education.
-The woman is not identified in the lawsuit.
+The lawsuit, filed in U.S. District Court in Norfolk and obtained by The Associated Press, accuses the school and campus officers of unlawfully detaining the woman, intentionally inflicting emotional harm on her and violating Title IX after her alleged sexual assault in October 2014.
+Title IX prohibits sex discrimination in any educational program receiving federal funds.

-The woman says in the lawsuit that the school failed to adequately ensure her safety by not having any university staff in the on-campus building where she says she was attacked in 2014.
+The woman says police held her in a locked conference room for hours — without any family members or a victim advocate — instead of taking her to get a rape kit, even though she told the officers she had an appointment and was still bleeding from the sexual assault.

-A university spokeswoman and the school’s police chief didn’t immediately return phone messages seeking comment.
+She claims the officers treated her like a criminal instead of a victim and denied her access to food, water and use of the bathroom.
+She says the officers told her that her alleged attacker had been given food and water in a nearby room, demonstrating “that ODU was treating a reported rapist better than her, the reported rape victim,” the lawsuit says.

 Most Read Stories